Stamford DCF Lawyer

 Can I Appeal My Case If Connecticut DCF Substantiates Abuse or Neglect?

 Absolutely.
 In fact, the appeals process for a Connecticut DCF substantiation is the most transparent part of DCF.
 As the best Connecticut DCF investigation lawyers can tell you, the clock to begin your appeal begins ticking as soon as you receive a letter notifying you that DCF has substantiated allegations of neglect (moral, physical, or emotional) or abuse.
 The same goes for appealing a DCF decision to publish its abuse or neglect findings on the public DCF Central Registry.

-The best Connecticut DCF appeal lawyers know the process – your appeal will first receive an internal review.
+Your appeal will receive an internal review.
 After that, you have the option to take your appeal to a full-blown, contested hearing.
 This is like a criminal trial—you and your top Stamford DCF appeal attorney can subpoena witnesses, inspect medical records, police reports, DCF reports, and cross-examine the DCF investigator assigned to your case.
 This all takes place before an impartial hearing officer.
 Demanding a DCF appeal also sends a message to the prosecutor on any related criminal case that you are serious about fighting your accusations of child abuse or neglect.
-But be sure to talk to your top Stamford Connecticut criminal lawyer about the consequences of taking the stand versus asserting your Fifth Amendment right during your appeal hearing.
-You can also click here for more details on how to appeal a Stamford Connecticut DCF substantiation case.

 Can I Get a Copy of My Stamford Connecticut DCF Investigation File?